-This program supports fundamental research to advance understanding and control of the atomic and molecular interactions between target species and separations media associated with a broad spectrum of new or improved separation concepts, including membrane processes, extraction under both standard and supercritical conditions, adsorption, and complexation.
-Also supported is work to improve the sensitivity, reliability, and productivity of analytical determinations and to the development of new approaches to analysis in complex, heterogeneous environments, including techniques that combine chemical selectivity and spatial and temporal resolution to achieve chemical imaging.
+This program supports fundamental research to advance understanding and control of the atomic and molecular interactions between target species and separations media associated with a broad spectrum of new or improved separation concepts, including membrane processes, electrochemical processes, extraction under both standard and supercritical conditions, adsorption, and complexation.
+Also supported is the underlying analytical science that enables improvement of the sensitivity, reliability, and productivity of analytical determinations and the development of new approaches to analysis in complex, heterogeneous environments, including techniques that combine chemical selectivity and spatial and temporal resolution to achieve chemical imaging.
 New or improved approaches are sought that impact a wide range of energy related chemical recognition, separation, and analysis problems, including those arising in the development, processing and utilization of current and future fuels, emerging carbon capture requirements, and the production of strategic energy-relevant materials.
 The overall goal is to obtain a predictive understanding, at molecular- and nano-scale dimensions, of the basic chemical and physical principles involved in chemical separations systems and analytical tools so that innovative approaches to these problems may be discovered and advanced.

-Emphasis is on innovative science involving multifunction separations media; supramolecular recognition (using designed, multi-molecule assemblies to manipulate specific target species); synthesis of new porous/hierarchical materials, understanding and control of interface properties at the molecular/nano-scale; ligand design and synthesis of extractant molecules; mechanisms of transport and fouling in polymer and inorganic membranes; and relevant solvation in supercritical and ionic liquids.
-Analytical research will pursue the elucidation of ionization, ion chemistry, nano- and molecular-scale analytical methods, and laser and tip-enhanced methods for high-resolution spectroscopy and for presentation of samples for mass spectrometry.
-This research will also pursue the underlying science needed to achieve true chemical imaging, i.e., the ability to image selected chemical moieties at the molecular scale and to do so with temporal resolution that allows one to follow physical and chemical processes relevant to energy science.
+Emphasis is on innovative science involving multifunction separations media; supramolecular recognition (using designed, multi-molecule assemblies to manipulate specific target species); synthesis of new porous/hierarchical membrane materials for separations; understanding and control of interface properties at the molecular/nano-scale; ligand design and synthesis of extractant molecules; mechanisms of transport and fouling in polymer and inorganic membranes; and relevant solvation in supercritical and ionic liquids.
+The analysis research portfolio pursues the elucidation of fundamental processes inherent to the identification and quantification of the chemical components of matter relevant to energy applications.
+Emphasis is on exploring novel concepts leading to advances in spectroscopy, electroanalytical methods, mass spectrometry, and other instrumental techniques.
+In particular, this research targets the underlying science needed to achieve true chemical imaging, i.e., the ability to image selected chemical moieties at the molecular scale and to do so with temporal resolution that allows one to follow physical and chemical processes relevant to energy science.